morgana-x/ZeroEscape_CFSI_Lib/README.md

 ## CFSI_VInt (1-3 Bytes)
 Short for CFSI_Variable_Integer
 + Read unsigned byte, if the byte doesn't equal 252, that is the value
-+ If initial byte equals 252, then the real value is an Integer-16 / UShort
++ If initial byte equals 252, then the real value is an UInt16/UShort that comes after it

 ## CFSI_String
 + Byte For Length